HomeCampingCampfireHow To Start A Fire With Sticks – 3 Primitive Methods That Work

 Next, drill a small, shallow hole where the point of the letter V is.
 This is where the tip of your spindle will rest while you’re drilling.

-Speaking of your spindle – you need a long, straight stick with a pointy end.
 Make sure you pick a stick that’s made of sturdy wood so that it doesn’t break while you’re drilling.

-You can use a pocket knife to sharpen the end of the spindle, and cut off any uneven bits so that it’s as straight as possible.
+You can use a pocket knife to sharpen the end of the spindle and cut off any uneven bits so that it’s as straight as possible.

-Step 2: Assume The Correct Position
+Step 2: Assume The Position

-Getting an ember burning is going to be a whole lot easier if you’re in the right position.
+Getting an ember burning is going to be a lot easier if you’re in the right position.

 Put your fireboard down on the ground and kneel down onto it, holding it down securely with your knees.

-That way, you can keep the fireboard in place, and easily use your body weight to apply pressure while you’re drilling.
+That way, you can keep the fireboard in place and easily use your bodyweight to apply pressure while you’re drilling.

 Step 3: Start Drilling